 It was a good lesson for me and with safari costing so much I made sure that this would not happen again.
 Good footwear is as essential as an accurate rifle.
 I researched the socks that were available and found the Falke brand of Left-Right specific hiking socks which we have been selling ever since.
 I and many of our customers have been using these since that time, and I for one, have never had a further similar problem with blisters and judging by the repeat business on these socks neither have our customers.

 The combination of the Courteney boot and Falke sock is one we have promoted for many years now and one we have complete trust in.
-Currently we have an offer on for a free pair of socks with any Courteney boot order so for anyone who has yet to try the combination, now is a good time!

 When I walk around a gun show, or visit a gun shop, there are two things that I am always subconsciously looking out for, the Westley Richards pattern guncase and the Westley Richards Top Lever.
 Those two unique features will always identify a Westley Richards gun from a distance.
 Yes, there are other things such as the scroll back and the single selective trigger but these are perhaps a little less obvious whilst walking the aisles.